- Feel exhausted, overwhelmed, and stressed all the time?

 - Struggling with anxiety, depression, or despair?

-If checked off any of these for yourself, then you will benefit the most from the contents of this article.
+If checked off any of these for yourself, then you may be suffering from adrenal fatigue.

 You may not think much about your adrenals, but they are crucial to your health, mood, and well-being.
 These little glands sit on top of the kidneys and are responsible for giving us those extra surges of vitality that we need to cope with unusual challenges, new demands, and heightened levels of stress.
 That vitality is commonly known as the “fight-or-flight” reaction.
 When a major challenge threatens, our adrenal glands kick up the stress hormones, enabling us to cope with whatever challenge or emergency befalls.
 Then, when the crisis is over, the stress hormones subside and we relax once more.